fingon/gg-grafana/README.md

 - by default, it adds some sane defaults

-  - single time series showing tooltip default is probably worst default in Grafana; this changes that to multi+descending

   - non-shared cross-hair among panels is also similar; this changes it to the default shared one (without shared tooltip)